oVirt/ovirt-site/source/documentation/install-guide/chap-Introduction_to_oVirt.html.md

 | Storage | Storage is used to store the data associated with virtual machines. |

 **Important:** It is important to synchronize the system clocks of the hosts, Engine, and other servers in the environment to avoid potential timing or authentication issues.
 To do this, configure the Network Time Protocol (NTP) on each system to synchronize with the same NTP server.
+See [Configuring NTP Using the chrony Suite](https://docs.fedoraproject.org/f27/system-administrators-guide/servers/Configuring_NTP_Using_the_chrony_Suite.html) and [Synchronizing the System Clock with a Remote Server](https://docs.fedoraproject.org/f27/system-administrators-guide/basic-system-configuration/Configuring_the_Date_and_Time.html#sect-Configuring_the_Date_and_Time-timedatectl-NTP) in the [Fedora System Administrator’s Guide](https://docs.fedoraproject.org/f27/system-administrators-guide/index.html).

 **Next:** [Chapter 2: System Requirements](../chap-System_Requirements)